-Basically, developers back then (but especially during that specific period) threw every idea they had at the wall to see what stuck and what not.
-In other words, developers and companies weren’t afraid to experiment with new ideas and concepts, and creativity was the most valuable asset when creating new games.
+Basically, developers back then threw every idea they had at the wall to see what stuck and what not.
+In other words, they weren’t afraid to experiment with new ideas and concepts, and creativity was the most valuable asset when creating new games.
 And sometimes, they came up with some interesting games like the one we’re about to review.
 I’m talking about Manhunter: New York.

 Manhunter: New York is an adventure game developed by Evrywere and published by Sierra.
 It was originally released in 1988 for the Amiga, Atari ST, Apple II, Apple IIgs and DOS.
-The following year, it was ported to the Macintosh by Fairfield Software.
+The following year, it was ported to Macintosh by Fairfield Software.

 But, as always, before we take a look at the game, let’s first look at the cover:

 Talk about ominous covers!
-You can’t get much more ominous than this cover that depicts New York in shambles with some giant eyes above and a red background.
+You can’t get much more ominous than this cover that depicts New York in shambles with some giant eyes above in a red background.
 Is somewhat reminiscent of John Carpenter’s Escape from New York.
 It gets you in the mood for the game’s dark and grim backstory, but not its animations as we’ll see next.

 But it’s time to boot this sucker:

 The game starts with an intro showing New York being invaded in 2002 by an alien race called the Orbs that are basically giant eyeballs (no, this is not a Doctor Who episode).
-Two years later, the inhabitants of New York (and presumably the rest of the human race) live enslaved by the Orbs and some of these humans are selected by the Orbs to become manhunters (basically police officers), whose functions are to solve crimes and apprehend criminals and anyone who oppose the Orbs.
+2 years later, the inhabitants of New York (and presumably the rest of the human race) live enslaved by the Orbs and some of these humans are selected to become manhunters (basically police officers), whose functions are to solve crimes and apprehend criminals and anyone who oppose the Orbs.

 The intro also features a nice music theme.
-When the game properly starts, the first thing you’ll notice is the lack of a text parser.
+When the game properly starts, the 1st thing you’ll notice is the lack of a text parser.
 Like I said before, the game uses a rudimentary point-and-click interface with some simple commands for various actions, like traveling or accessing your MAD computer, although using the mouse can be a bit troublesome as the cursor moves a bit slow and it can get stuck sometimes.

-In conclusion, Manhunter: New York is a very ambitious game that is very limited by its game engine because you can see the concepts the Murrys wanted to bring to the table (like when trying to transverse the park).
-So personally, I’m kind of torn in this one; in one hand, we have a very interesting game with intriguing concepts and backstory, but on the other hand, those concepts are badly executed due to the limited engine.
-So, if you like games that go beyond the norm, you might want to give it a shot, but if you have little patience for hard games with limited mechanics and design, then I can’t really recommend it.
+In conclusion, Manhunter: New York was a very ambitious game that is very limited by its game engine because you can see the concepts the Murrys wanted to bring to the table (like when trying to transverse the park in several directions).
+So personally, I’m kind of torn in this one: in one hand, we have a very interesting game with intriguing concepts and backstory, but on the other hand, those concepts are badly executed due to the fact that the AGI engine wasn’t made for a point-and-click interface.

-The Commodore Amiga version looks and plays just like the DOS version and the Apple IIgs version might be the superior version due to better sound and music (just like all AGI titles).
+The Commodore Amiga version looks and plays just like the DOS version and the Apple IIgs version might be the superior version due to better sound and music (just like in all AGI titles).

 With its concepts and backstory, I think this game it’s just ripe for a proper remake (although I think Activision has the rights for it).
 And if you want to experience it for yourself, then click here to play it in your own browser.

-Next week we have a very special date which will prompt a special occasion: our 2nd year anniversary!
+Next week we have a very special occasion: our 2nd year anniversary!
 And we’ve prepared a very special review depicting one of the best computer games ever made!
 So come and join us next week and until then keep on hunting and playing.